 Traditionally made vanilla fudge is a marvel.
-If I were forced to pick my favourite type of sweet food, it would be vanilla fudge.
+If I were forced to pick my favourite type of sweet food, it would be traditional vanilla fudge.
 The texture and taste of fudge made using a traditional recipe (sugar, milk, cream and butter) is truly second to none.
 It is both crumbly and smooth, tastes like heaven on tongue and can be modified in an almost inexhaustible number of ways.
 For instance, this Christmas I made a rather large amount of Scotch whisky fudge which was absolutely delicious.

-To tell you the truth, this isn’t the most convenient way to produce fudge, but it is the best.
+This isn’t the most convenient way to produce fudge, but it is the best.
 It’s a bit of a pain, since one has to stand over the cooker continuously stirring for around half an hour.
 However, the texture it produces is incomparably good when placed next to fudge made with condensed milk.
 Besides, that tat isn’t real fudge – this is and it’s incredibly bad for, something we’ll be ignoring for the foreseeable future.

-If you’re going to embark on this wonderful fudge making journey, I advise each and every one of you to invest in a good quality sugar thermometer.
+If you’re going to embark on this wonderful traditional vanilla fudge making journey, I advise each and every one of you to invest in a good quality sugar thermometer.
 Believe it or not, cooking involves rather a lot of chemistry.
 Sugar, for instance, behaves differently as it gets hotter.
 In this case the sugar needs to be heated to exactly 115C or 239F.
 At this point it crystallises in a certain way, this is known as the soft-ball stage.
 Apparently this is because when it is dropped in water it forms a soft ball of fudge.

 Makes 50+ pieces